Rebecca Brown Asmo

 Scarlett is the former Director of Grants at Humanities New York and an adjunct instructor of history at her undergraduate alma mater, Ohio Wesleyan University.
-Originally from Lexington, Ohio, she currently lives in Columbus with her husband, daughter, a tuxedo cat named Nessie, and a black cat named Gozo.
+Originally from Lexington, Ohio, she currently lives in Columbus with her husband, daughter, and a black cat named Gozo.

 Advocacy & Communications Manager

 Born and raised in Columbus, Kiley worked in politics and state and local government communications prior to joining Ohio Humanities.
 An alumna of the College of Wooster and Ohio University, she lives in Columbus' North Linden neighborhood with her two cats, Artemis and Apollo.

 Kiley is reading Lady Justice: Women, the Law, and the Battle to Save America by Dahlia Lithwick.

 Melvin was born and raised in Toledo and initially joined Ohio Humanities as a summer research fellow in 2019.
 Before rejoining the team in 2020, he taught history at the Ohio State University and completed his doctorate in Chinese and East Asian history.
 He lives in Clintonville with his wife and newborn son.

 Aaron is an adopted Ohioan who has taught English at colleges in West Virginia and Pennsylvania and conducted folklore research in several US communities.
 He lives in Wilmington with his wife and two daughters.